International Development Week

 The Micah Centre – SDG Film Viewing

-The Micah Centre at King’s University will be hosting a feature viewing of Nations United: Urgent Solutions for Urgent Times.
+The Micah Centre at King’s University hosted a feature viewing of Nations United: Urgent Solutions for Urgent Times.

-Head to The King’s University cafeteria at 12PM MST on Monday, February 6th to learn about work around the world being done to achieve the Sustainable Development Goals.
-Enjoy a free pizza lunch while you’re there!
+This took place at The King’s University cafeteria at 12PM MST on Monday, February 6th, where attendees learned about work around the world being done to achieve the Sustainable Development Goals and enjoyed a free pizza lunch.

 Top 30 Networking with Wanndet Dim

 Location: ACGC Office (#205, 10816A 82 Avenue, Edmonton, AB T6E2B3)